Toronto Condos: Your Complete City Guide

 2. Property wish list

 Once you have a working budget, you should develop a property wish list based on your needs and expectations.
 It's important to do your homework on Toronto condos and geographical areas at this stage of the process.
 How many bedrooms do you need?
 What kind of building are you looking for?
-What Toronto neighbourhood do you want to call home?
+Which Toronto neighbourhood do you want to call home?
 Before making a list, it's important to check proximity to amenities such as grocery stores, transportation hubs, and schools if relevant.
 Resources are available through the TDSB's school finder and the City of Toronto's neighbourhood rankings.

 3. Research condo choices